jbeuckm/ArView-Example-App/README.md

    * `pois' is an array of objects representing places to be tagged in the view.
    * `overlay' is a view, possibly a title view, etc. that should sit on top of the ArView.

+## Example App ##

+To run the example app, you need to replace the Google Places API Key with your key.

+1. Head over to [Google's API Console](https://code.google.com/apis/console/) and create a new App.
+Enable the Places API and copy your new API key.

+2. In alloy.js, enter your API key for the global variable `Alloy.Globals.googleApiKey`